eecavanna/bertron/nmdc/README.md

 # NMDC

-This directory contains information about retrieving geographical location information about biosamples in the NMDC database.

-## Contents
+This directory contains a Python notebook you can use to fetch location-related metadata about biosamples residing in the NMDC database—via the NMDC API—and store that metadata in a CSV file.
+This directory also contains an example of such a CSV file.

-Here's a diagram depicting the relationships between the NMDC database and the files in this directory.
+Here's a diagram depicting the relationships between the NMDC database, the Python notebook in this directory, and the CSV file in this directory.

 ```mermaid
 flowchart LR